BEX-Express/BEX-API/source/index.html.md

 ## Overview

-The /login service serves as the starting point from which a valid session token will be generated.
-You call this endpoint to authenticate your username and password user credentials.
+The *login* service serves as the starting point from which a valid session token will be generated.
+You call this endpoint to authenticate your _username_ and _password_ user credentials.

 The BEX platform will validate your request and if successful, will generate and return in the response object a token contained in the value attribute.

 This token is unique to your integration user identity and is to be kept private as it is the key needed to unlock access to the account security restricted API’s.